Bjorn-Strom/FSS/docs/documentation/Feliz.md

 ]
 ```

-The syntax is not very different here and I personally prefer the latter Fss syntax.
+The syntax is not very different here and I personally prefer the latter Fss syntax as its more similar to Css.
 So that it what Fss will be supporting going forward.